Skip to Main Content

 When finished, click on Search Database in the upper right hand corner.

-Find and click on the article "Nurses’ Responses to Interruptions During Medication Tasks: A Time and Motion Study" in the results list.
+Find and click on the article "Prevalence and Determinants of Medication Administration Errors in Clinical Wards: A Two‐Centre Prospective Observational Study" in the results list.

 Scroll down to Major Subjects and Minor Subjects.
 These terms are the subject headings for this article.
 So if you see the ultimate article, look to see what terms it is tagged with and add them to the search in the appropriate line if relevant (remember each line in the above search represents a group of terms that act as synonyms – like those that belong in the same circle in a Venn diagram).